BurlingtonCodeAcademy/webdev-prework/01_hello_javascript.md

 Link: <https://medium.com/npm-inc/this-year-in-javascript-2018-in-review-and-npms-predictions-for-2019-3a3d7e5298ef>

-### JavaScript Jobs are Accelerating
+### Accelerating JavaScript Jobs

-The number of jobs available which require JavaScript experience in part of whole have been increasing for years, and will continue to increase for the foreseeable future.
+The number of jobs available that require JavaScript experience has been increasing for years, and will continue to increase for the foreseeable future.
 JavaScript's position within technology has been growing at an astounding rate, largely due to the importance of the web browser as a target for applications, and the standardization of web browser APIs over the past decade.

 In addition to there being more jobs in need of JavaScript skills, the overall satisfaction with the language has been increasing for several years.
 This can be seen in the recent StackOverflow developer survey, which listed JavaScript as the most popular language in 2019.

 > For the sixth year in a row, [JavaScript](https://stackoverflow.com/jobs?sort=i&q=javascript) is the most commonly used programming language.
 Python has risen in the ranks, surpassing C# this year, much like it surpassed PHP last year.
 Python has a solid claim to being the [fastest-growing major programming language](https://stackoverflow.blog/2017/09/06/incredible-growth-python/).

-Beyond the world of JavaScript, the role of "Software Developer" has become the #1 job in the United States according to U.S News & World Report.
+Beyond the world of JavaScript, the role of "Software Developer" has become the #1 job in the United States according to U.S. News & World Report.

 - https://money.usnews.com/careers/best-jobs/software-developer